jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

         <hr/>
         <h4>WHAT AM I LOOKING AT?</h4>
         <p style="margin-left: 10px; margin-right: 10px;">
           This is a map showing every single person in the Portland Area as a dot.
 Data is taken from the 2017 US Census, and is accurate at the level of a block; however, within each block location is randomized.
-Points are colored based on the number of home owners versus renters on a block.
+Points are colored based on the number of homeowners versus renters on a block.
         </p>
       </div>
     ```